thiagoricci/VoiceShopper/README.md

 1. **Grant Permissions**: Allow microphone access when prompted
 2. **Add Items**: Click "Add Items" and speak your grocery list
+3. **Stop Adding**: Click "Stop Adding" when finished with your list
-3. **Review List**: See your items appear with smart categorization
+4. **Review List**: See your items appear with smart categorization
-4. **Start Shopping**: Click "Start Shopping" for hands-free check-off
+5. **Start Shopping**: Click "Start Shopping" for hands-free check-off
-5. **Complete**: Enjoy the celebration when your list is done!
+6. **Complete**: Enjoy the celebration when your list is done!

 ### Tips for Best Results